-- The theorem may be viewed as a spacetime analogue of a fundamental result of Schoen and Yau concerning stable minimal hypersurfaces in manifolds of positive scalar curvature. - The 'exceptional circumstances' are ruled out if, for example, the DEC holds strictly at some point of Σ or Σ is not Ricci flat. - Σ being of positive Yamabe type implies many well-known restrictions on the topology (see e.g.; see e.g. [17, Chapter 7]).
+- The theorem may be viewed as a spacetime analogue of a fundamental result of Schoen and Yau [26] concerning stable minimal hypersurfaces in manifolds of positive scalar curvature. - The 'exceptional circumstances' are ruled out if, for example, the DEC holds strictly at some point of Σ or Σ is not Ricci flat. - Σ being of positive Yamabe type implies many well-known restrictions on the topology (see e.g. [20, Chapter 7]).